 Industry is a critical driver of economic growth, innovation and prosperity.
-Europe's strong industrial foundation, its skilled workforce, and Single Market of more than 500 million consumers continue to position Europe as one of the top investment destinations.
-US companies invested more than €2 trillion in Europe last year with many American companies operating here for more than 100 years.
+Europe's strong industrial foundation, its skilled workforce, and Single Market of more than 450 million consumers continue to position Europe as one of the top investment destinations.
+US companies invested more than €3 trillion in Europe last year with many American companies operating here for more than 100 years.

-The contribution of industrial manufacturing to European gross domestic product (GDP) is on the rise, after a dramatic drop following the 2008 economic crisis.
-However, its 16% added value to EU GDP remains well below the 2020 target of 20% set by the European Commission in 2014.
+The contribution of industrial manufacturing to European gross domestic product (GDP) was on the rise, however, its 16% added value to EU GDP before the COVID-19 crisis fell well below the 2020 target of 20%, as set by the European Commission in 2014.